icicimov/blog/_posts/2016-3-9-Highly-Available-iSCSI-ALUA-Storage-with-Pacemaker-and-DRBD-in-Dual-Primary-mode-Part-2.md

         Internal iscsid Session State: NO CHANGE
 ```

-To find which device belongs to which portal connection we can run the same command with "-P 3" to get even more details:
+To find which device belongs to which portal connection we can run the same command with `-P 3` to get even more details:

 ```
 root@proxmox01:~# iscsiadm -m session -P3